How to run a sprint review meeting [+ templates]

 5. Discuss backlog and upcoming items

-Having completed the demo and recorded any feedback from the question-and-answer session, it’s now time to discuss the backlog.
+Having completed the demo and recorded any feedback from the question-and-answer session, it’s now time to discuss the sprint backlog.

 Use the previous discussion as a starting place to talk through how to prioritize the backlog, so that everyone is aligned on what should come next, and what adjustments should be made.
 Since you have all of the key stakeholders involved, this is an excellent opportunity to get a broad consensus and create clear, actionable next steps.

-Related: Backlog Refinement Template
+Related: Try the Backlog Refinement template

 6. Review any concerns for capacity, budget, or other possible roadblocks